cea-trust-platform/cea-trust-platform.github.io/contact.md

 description: Contact
 ---

-Feel free to cantact the TRUST support team for any issues/suggestions concerning the code, installation and in case of any detected bugs.
+Feel free to contact the TRUST support team for any issues, suggestions, or detected bugs related to the code or installation.

-You can join the support team at any time you want during the following working hours:
+You may reach out to the support team during the following working hours:

 | Day       | Working Hours   |
 | --------- | --------------- |